async-profiler/async-profiler/docs/ProfilingModes.md

 ### Latency profiling

 In the context of _Java method profiling_, Async-Profiler supports latency profiling.
-Users can specify a threshold latency with the parameter `latency`.
-Only the calls which exceed this threshold in total runtime will be profiled.
-Exceptions are ignored.
+Users may specify a threshold latency with the parameter `latency`.
+Only the calls exceeding this threshold in total runtime will be profiled.
+Method calls resulting in an exception are ignored.

 ## Native function profiling